 \section{Discussion}

-In this paper we reported the results of some systematical investigation on the dynamic behavior of adaptive gradient algorithms, particularly RMSprop and Adam.
-Three typical phenomena---fast initial convergence, small oscillation and spikes---are observed and analyzed.
-The influence of the choice of the hyper-parameters on the dominant training behavior is studied.
+In this paper, we reported the results of some systematical investigation on the dynamic behavior of adaptive gradient algorithms, particularly RMSprop and Adam.
+Three typical phenomena---fast initial convergence, small oscillation, and large spikes---are observed and analyzed.
+The influence of the choice of the hyper-parameters on the dominant training behavior is also investigated.

 It is worth noting that the investigation in this paper focuses on the full-batch setting.
-However, the result in Figure \ref{fig: cifar} provides some evidence to show that the phenomena revealed here should also be of relevance for the stochastic setting when the batch size is large enough.
-The systematical study of the influence of batch size, especially in the small-batch regime, is left to future work.
+However, the result in Figure \ref{fig: cifar} provides some evidence to show that the phenomena revealed here should also be of relevance for the stochastic setting when the batch size is relatively large.
+The systematic study of the influence of batch size, especially in the small-batch regime, is left to future work.

 There are still many other important open questions.
 For example, learning rate decay is a common practice used in training large neural networks.
 When performing learning rate decay, usually one does not change the values of $\alpha$ and $\beta$.
 This makes the effective $a$ and $b$ larger, pushing the optimizer to the signGD-like regime.
 Another choice is to adaptively tune $\alpha, \beta$ such that $a$ and $b$ are kept fixed.
 It is interesting to see the comparison of the two strategies.